fcrozatier/f-stack/packages/reflow/README.md

 ### `map`

-Handles iterations over an array.
-Creates a funtorial mapping that allows mutating the array directly with `push`, `unshift`, `splice`, `sort` or any other `Array` method to respectively append, prepend, insert or move items etc.
+Handles iterations over a reactive array.
+This sink creates a funtorial mapping that allows mutating the array directly with `push`, `unshift`, `splice`, `sort` or any other `Array` method to respectively have the effect and granularity of `append`, `prepend`, `insertBefore`, `moveBefore` etc.

-> [!NOTE]
-> Notice that we don't destructure items in the `map` callback of the below
-> example.
-That's because we want to pass the references and not the values for
-> reactivity.
-You'll find this refreshing: there's no magic, the passed by
-> reference / value semantics is the same as in JS, it's easy to reason about
-> and coherent throughout.

 > [!TIP]
-> The `map` functor updates it's data in a `ViewTransition` so you can easily
+> The `map` functor updates its data in a `ViewTransition` so you can easily add
-> add some flair to your list updates with a few lines of CSS like below, no
+> some flair to your list updates with a few lines of CSS like below, no
 > animation library required.

 ```ts